mlc-mlapis/docs/src/documentation/cli/authorization.md

 <br/>
 <br/>

-::: tip LOGIN ONLY ONCE
+::: tip LOG IN ONLY ONCE
 You need to log in only once.
 Auth token will be saved securely in your `var` folder inside your filesystem.
 :::